westpoint-robotics/usma_mavros/README.md

  * Note some variations to the mavros configuration:
    * Using QGC, ensure the `sys_companion` field is set to 921600 so that autopilot is enabled with higher baud rate to communicate with onboard computer
     * In `px4.launch`, the RPi2 is connecting through ttyAMA0:921600 instead of ttyACM0:57600

+#### Offboard Tracking
+1. set up ROS_MASTER_URI and IP on all the terminals used in tracking
+2. Run <code> roslaunch mavros px4.launch </code> on onboard computer
+3. on remote host,set up ROS_MASTER_URI and IP and run <code> roslaunch mocap_optitrack mocap.launch </code>
+4. on different terminal,set up ROS_MASTER_URI and IP and run  <code> roslaunch mavros_extras teleop_track.launch </code>
+5. Joystick button map is listed in f710_joy.yaml( for take-off ,land, track button reference)